rmccrear/data-structures-and-algorithms/javascript/code-challenges/stack-queue-pseudo/README.md

 # Challenge Summary

 A queue can be implemented with two stacks.
-Although it is not very effcient, it is an interesting exersize.
+Since a stack inverts the order, a second stack can have the effect of inverting a second time, to preserver the first in first out nature of queue.
+Care must be taken to prevent the elements of the data structure from getting shuffled in the middle.

 ## Whiteboard Process

 We will start with a frontStack and backStack.
-When we enqueue, we will push to the back stack.
+When we `enqueue`, we will `push` to the backStack.

 Let's start with A, B and C and two empty stacks.